Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan: The endcap time-of-flight detector

 \section{The endcap time-of-flight detector}

-The endcap-time-of-flight detector is composed of 108 multi-gap resistive plate chambers (MRPCs \cite{Fonte:1999iw}) arranged in 36 modules.
+The endcap-time-of-flight detector is composed of 108 multi-gap resistive plate chambers (MRPCs \cite{Fonte:1999iw}) arranged in 36 modules with a total of 6912 read out channels.
 Each module has an active area of 92~cm $\times$ 27~cm.
 There are two, 2~cm overlap regions of the 3 MRPCs in a module.
 The total size of the gas-tight module box is 120~cm $\times$ 49~cm $\times$ 11~cm, including the crate for the readout electronics at one end.
 Three modules form an eTOF sector.
 There are 12 sectors numbered 13 to 24 with a rotation angle of 30$^\circ$ per sector that form a wheel-like structure matching sectors 13 to 24 of the east side of the TPC.
 Due to the overlap of the modules within one sector, 3 layers are obtained with distances of 277, 290, and 303 cm, respectively, from the center of the TPC.
 The radial extension of the active area ranges from 112 to 222 cm from the center of the beam.
+The eTOF modules were operated with a gas mixture of 80 parts Freon R134A, 4 parts Isobutane, 1 part SF6.
 Installed eTOF modules are shown on the left side of Fig.~\ref{fig:etof} and Fig.~\ref{fig:etof_schem}.